Lenyadri Caves, Junnar

 These caves have been created in the 1st – 3rd century AD as a Buddhist monastery.
 Later one of the Buddhist dwellings was turned into a popular shrine of Hindu god Ganesh.

 Caves are reached by stepping 283 stone cut steps arranged in ten flights, built in the 19th century.
 Visitors of Ganesh temple see this as a symbol of sensual pleasures which Ganesh had to overcome.

 Buddhists created these caves according to the canon of time – Hinayana.
 Group of 30 caves contains two large shrines – chaitya griha and one small chaitya.
 Other caves were created as dwellings for monks – viharas.
-Most viharas consist of verandah, central hall and cells arranged around the central hall.
+Most viharas consist of the verandah, central hall, and cells arranged around the central hall.

 As it is usual for Indian rock-cut caves, the caves in the main group are numbered, in this site from the east to the west.

 Hill contains four more rock-cut caves which seem to be older than the caves in the main group.
 One of these caves is small chaitya with entrance carved decoration – lotus, geometric patterns.
 Other caves also contain shrines.

 Lenyadri caves have preserved traces of ancient cave paintings and inscriptions.